JulieW23/rnapp/README.md

 * Go to http://localhost:3000/trello?oauth_token=accesstoken1 to use the app with the inserted test data and compare the displayed information with the expected results.

+### ProsperWorks Tests
+The test cases in tests/pw_actions_tests.jst test to see if the action rows have been correctly completed (stage where each opportunity is created and stage where an opportunity has it's status changed).

+* Make sure database tables are created.

+* Insert the data for the test cases with command `make pw_test`

+* Start the server with the command

+   `npm start`

+ * The expected results are in the file pw_actions_results.txt

+ * From the psql command line, type in the query in line 1 of pw_actions_results.txt, and compare results.